 The Thompson School of Applied Science offers two week-long day camp sessions of Kids Culinary Camp in its commercially licensed kitchen facility on the UNH Durham campus.

-Camp will run from 8:30 am - 1 pm on Monday, Wednesday, Friday with campers providing their own lunch.
-On Tuesday & Thursday, camp will run from 8:30 am - 4:30 pm and campers will cook their own culinary creations for lunch and participate in related field trips to local destinations.
+In 2014, camp ran from 8:30 am - 1 pm on Monday, Wednesday, Friday with campers providing their own lunch.
+On Tuesday & Thursday, camp will run from 8:30 am - 4:30 pm and campers cooked their own culinary creations for lunch and participate in related field trips to local destinations.

 Each session will explore basic cooking and baking techniques with varied regional offerings.